shariqriazz/vlb/README.md

 - Add multiple targets across different regions or models if needed for resilience or specific use cases.
 - Ensure the Service Account Keys used have the minimum necessary permissions.
-- Regularly review target performance in the **Stats** page and deactivate or remove underperforming/erroring targets.
+- Regularly review target performance in the **Stats** page and disable or remove underperforming/erroring targets.

 ### Performance Settings (via Settings Page)

 - Configure target rotation request count (e.g., rotate after 5 requests per target).
 - Set appropriate cooldown periods for rate-limited targets.
-- Configure max failure count before a target is automatically deactivated.
+- Configure max failure count before a target is automatically disabled.
+- Set failover delay to control how long to wait before switching to another target when a rate limit is hit.

 ### Monitoring